davidtwco/rfcs/text/0000-build-std.md

 being stabilised:

 - Retiring `#![no_std]`
-- Explicit support for the standard library in target specs
+- Explicitly declaring support for the standard library in target specs
 - Explicit and implicit dependencies on the standard library in `Cargo.toml`
 - Re-building the standard library when the profile or target modifiers change